-Is the question then, not if we should really be consuming carbohydrates on a daily basis but rather, what type of carbohydrates should we be consuming on a daily basis?
+Is the question then, not if we should really be consuming carbohydrates on a daily basis but rather, what type of carbs should we be consuming on a daily basis?

-Foods containing healthy amounts of carbohydrates along with protein, fat, vitamins and minerals should be the main focal point and foundation of a person’s diet.
+Foods containing healthy amounts of carbs along with protein, fat, vitamins and minerals should be the main focal point and foundation of a person’s diet.
 These foods include:

-- Plant-based carbohydrates e.g. vegetables such as potato, sweet potato and pumpkin
+Plant-based carbs e.g. vegetables such as potato, sweet potato and pumpkin

 In short, the main function of fibre is to build and support the gut by maintaining a great biodiversity of good gut bugs within your digestive system.
 The more fibre you consume on a regular basis, the better your immune system will be.